-The next step after registering the Robot to Orchestrator is to check if its status is Available, in the Robots page.
+The next step after registering the Attended Robot to Orchestrator is to check if its status is Available on the Robots page.

 It’s recommended to keep at least one old version to be able to rollback if something is wrong with the latest process version.

-If the Robot needs to run multiple processes with no interruption, all the jobs should be triggered one after another even if the Robot is busy.
-These jobs go in a queue, with the Pending status, and when the Robot is available again, Orchestrator triggers the next job.
+If the Robot needs to run multiple processes with no interruption, all the jobs should be triggered one after another, even if the Robot is busy.
+These jobs go in a queue, with the Pending status, and when the Robot is available again, Orchestrator launches the next job.

 It’s better to stop a job than to kill it.

-To be able to stop a job, the Should Stop activity is needed in the process workflow.
-This activity returns a Boolean result that indicates if the Stop button was clicked.
+To stop a job, the Should Stop activity is needed in the process workflow.
+This activity returns a Boolean that indicates if the Stop button was clicked.

-Besides the obvious functionality, schedules can be used to make a Robot run 24/7.
-Jobs can be scheduled one after another (at least one minute distance) and if the Robot is not available when the process should start, it’s going to be added to the jobs queue and is executed as soon as a Robot becomes available.
+Besides the obvious functionality, triggers can be used to make a Robot run 24/7.
+Jobs can be scheduled one after another (at least one minute distance).
+If the Robot is not available when the process should start, the process is added to the jobs queue and is executed as soon as a Robot becomes available.

 Use a meaningful name and description for each queue created.

-At the end of the life cycle of each transaction, it is mandatory to set the result of the item processing.
-Otherwise, transactions that have the New status are automatically transitioned to Abandoned after 24 hours.
+At the end of each transaction's life cycle, it is mandatory to set the result of the item processing.
+Otherwise, transactions with the New status are automatically transitioned to Abandoned after 24 hours.

-Using the Set Transaction Status activity, a queue item status can be set to Successful or Failed.
-Keep in mind that only the Failed items with Application ErrorType are going to be retried if configured.
+Using the Set Transaction Status activity, a queue item's status can be set to Successful or Failed.
+Keep in mind that only the Failed items with Application ErrorType will be retried if configured.

-- Create a single queue for all the items and for each item, create an argument “Type” or “Process”.
-By knowing this parameter, the robot should decide what process should be invoked.
+- Create a single queue for all the items, and for each item, create an argument “Type” or “Process”.
+Knowing this parameter, the robot should decide what process should be invoked.